 Determining the regulatory concern

 If our screening decision is to refer an allegation about a nurse, midwife or nursing associate’s fitness to practise to the case examiners, we will clearly identify and articulate the issues that concern us as a regulator.
 We call these regulatory concerns.
-A regulatory concern allows us to focus on what it is about the nurse, midwife or nursing associate’s practice or conduct which appears to be a source of risk to patients, could affect the public’s confidence in nurses, midwives and nursing associates generally, or might require us to take action to uphold standards.
+A regulatory concern allows us to focus on what it is about the nurse, midwife or nursing associate’s practice or conduct which is sufficiently serious that, unless regulatory action is taken, appears to be a source of risk to patients or could affect the public’s trust and confidence in nurses, midwives and nursing associates generally.

 We should always be able to express the regulatory concern about a nurse, midwife or nursing associate’s practice in clear terms at any stage in the life of a case.
 This allows the nurse, midwife or nursing associate to understand why we say there is an issue with their practice that is serious enough to justify us a) investigating it and b) possibly restricting their right to practise or imposing other outcomes against their registration.